skambuilds/PySpark-EMR-FraudDetection/README.md

 2. Open your local copy of the [**ModelCode/fraud_detection_model.py**](ModelCode/fraud_detection_model.py) file with a text editor and insert the name of the bucket you created previously in the following variable:

 		bucket_name = 's3://your-bucket-name'
 3. Login into your [AWS Console](https://aws.amazon.com/it/console/) and choose the S3 service using the search tool located in the top left.
 Now select your bucket and navigate into the **code/** directory.
-Simply click on the **Upload** button on the top right, then click the **Add files** button and finally navigate on your filesystem and select the [**ModelCode/fraud_detection_model.py**](ModelCode/fraud_detection_model.py) file you have just modified.
+Simply click on the *Upload* button on the top right, then click the *Add files* button and finally navigate on your filesystem and select the [**ModelCode/fraud_detection_model.py**](ModelCode/fraud_detection_model.py) file you have just modified.
 4. Create your [Kaggle Account](https://www.kaggle.com/)
 5. Download the kaggle competition dataset by clicking on the following four csv files and then clicking on the download button located on the top right corner of the dataset description table:
 	- [train_transaction.csv](https://www.kaggle.com/c/ieee-fraud-detection/data?select=train_transaction.csv)
 	- [train_identity.csv](https://www.kaggle.com/c/ieee-fraud-detection/data?select=train_identity.csv)
 	- [test_transaction.csv](https://www.kaggle.com/c/ieee-fraud-detection/data?select=test_transaction.csv)
 	- [test_identity.csv](https://www.kaggle.com/c/ieee-fraud-detection/data?select=test_identity.csv)
-5. Now go to the **input/** directory of your bucket and upload the csv files you have just downloaded.
+5. Now go back to your AWS Console, select the **input/** directory of your bucket and upload here the csv files you have just downloaded.

 ### Module Configuration
 In this section we clarify how to configure the module.
 The [**Terraform/test.tf**](Terraform/test.tf) file contains the Terraform configuration.
 We describe its content in the following.